PatrickJYKang/patrickjykang/scanner.md

  - Dr. Dzula, provided a wealth of library (and non-library) resources, motivation, and help with this journal.
  - Thomas did lots of arduino-to-stepper work that we largely based our setup off of.
 See his great documentation at [https://www.pigtt.com/](https://www.pigtt.com/).
  - Harry came up with the ball turret idea that first got our sensor moving.
+ - Charley, also contributed great technical knowledge, and designed part of the L-bracket.